David Rubenstein: The Carlyle Group

+In May 2012, Carlyle completed its initial public offering on the Nasdaq, raising approximately $671 million and valuing the firm at $6.7 billion - one of the most anticipated private equity IPOs in years.

-Rubenstein has said that he was once offered the opportunity to meet Mark Zuckerberg (and invest in Facebook) before Zuckerberg dropped out of Harvard but decided against it, and this is his single greatest investment regret.
+Rubenstein has said that he was once offered the opportunity to meet Mark Zuckerberg and invest in Facebook before Zuckerberg dropped out of Harvard University but decided against it, and that this is his single greatest investment regret.
 Rubenstein also said that he turned down a 20% stake in Amazon during the very early years of the company.
 He told Amazon founder Jeff Bezos that if he got lucky and everything worked out he would at most be worth $300 million.

-In 2018, he formed Declaration Capital, a family office focused on venture, growth, real estate, and family-owned businesses.
+In 2017, he formed Declaration Capital, a family office focused on venture, growth, real estate, and family-owned businesses.
+The family office subsequently seeded Declaration Partners, an external investment firm that manages approximately $2.2 billion in assets across private equity, real estate, and opportunistic strategies on behalf of global family offices and institutional investors.

+In 2017, Rubenstein became chairman of the Council on Foreign Relations, one of the most prominent foreign policy organizations in the United States, succeeding Carla Hills and Robert Rubin who had been co-chairs.

 Books

 In October 2019, Rubenstein's first book was published.
 Called The American Story: Interviews with Master Historians (Simon & Schuster), the book features interviews with historians talking about their areas of historical expertise.
 Among others, Rubenstein interviews David McCullough on John Adams, Jon Meacham on Thomas Jefferson, Ron Chernow on Alexander Hamilton, and Walter Isaacson on Benjamin Franklin.

 His second book, How to Lead, was published by Simon & Schuster in September 2020.
 This book contains Rubenstein's reflections on leadership as well as 30 interviews with business, government, military, sports and cultural leaders.
 In September 2021, Simon & Schuster published Rubenstein's third book, The American Experiment, which describes how America's government and democratic ideals have evolved over the centuries as told through the lives of Americans who have embodied the American dream.

 In September 2022, he published his fourth book under Simon & Schuster, How to Invest, where he shares insights from interviews with investors.

-In September of 2024, he published his fifth book, The Highest Calling: Conversations on the Presidency (Simon & Schuster).
+In September 2024, he published his fifth book, The Highest Calling: Conversations on the Presidency (Simon & Schuster).
 The book features interviews with historians talking about US Presidents.
 Among others, Rubenstein interviews Douglas Bradburn on George Washington, Ron Chernow on Ulysses S. Grant, Candice Millard on James Garfield, Susan Eisenhower on Dwight D. Eisenhower and Kai Bird on Jimmy Carter.